How to apply for international master’s programmes at LiU:

 • Supporting documents for specific entry requirements

-May include items such as syllabus, letter of intent, portfolio/CV – check on each programmes webpage by clicking on the black plus sign to see programme specifications.
+May include items such as syllabus, letter of intent, portfolio/CV – check on each programme webpage to see programme specifications.
 Applicants to our master’s in Design have a separate portfolio submission process in addition to the steps listed on this page, follow the additional instructions provided on Design’s webpage under the ‘Application and admission’ tab.

 • Copy of passport or ID